About HPV-related cancers

 bBased on CDC data.

-Talk with your child’s doctor about starting the GARDASIL 9 series to help protect your child against certain HPV-related cancers later in life.
+Talk with your child’s doctor about GARDASIL 9 to help protect your child against certain HPV-related cancers later in life.

 GARDASIL 9 can help protect against certain types of HPV-related cancers and diseases: